huanyushi/huanyushi.github.io/_posts/2024-04-05-Particle-Operators.md

 \end{equation}
 $$

-Then the field operator can be written as
+Then the field operators can be written as

 $$
 \begin{equation}